Education

 Promote your event through social media and your email list at least two weeks before the date.
 Segment your email list and advertise the seminar to the ones that will find it most valuable.

-With Livestorm, you can even send unlimited customized reminders and follow-up emails to maximize attendance.
+With Livestorm, you can send customized reminders and follow-up emails to maximize attendance.

 A screenshot of Livestorm's email cadence settings